KunihiroS/prof/README.md

 # KunihiroS profile

-## version: 1.0.0
+## version: 1.1.0
-Initial release of KunihiroS profile.!
+Initial release of KunihiroS profile

 ## Self introduction
 This is KunihiroS main page explaining who KunihiroS is.<br>